 I have been able to intervene several times in workshops to put across the principles of empathy and openness, to general agreement from the other participants.
 I have now got contacts in diversity training and front line policing (including officers involved in trying to prevent extremist terror organisations from taking hold on young people) across several police forces and will be attending a national IAG conference in Manchester at the beginning of December.

 Case Study 5:

 The Religion and Belief Consultative Group was established in 2004 as a reference group for the religion and belief representatives on the Steering Group for the Equality and Human Rights Commission (EHRC).
 It later expanded its remit and has become a useful forum for the discussion of a wider range of issues and concerns relevant to its member organisations from a faith/belief perspective.

-The Group comprises the national representative bodies in membership of the Inter Faith Network for the UK (from the nine faith communities directly linked by it), the Inter Faith Network office, Faithworks, the Evangelical Alliance, CARE, the British Humanist Association and the National Secular Society.
+The Group comprises the national representative bodies in membership of the Inter Faith Network for the UK (from the nine faith communities directly linked by it), the Inter Faith Network office, Faithworks, the Evangelical Alliance, CARE, Humanists UK and the National Secular Society.
 The addition of other members and observers may be agreed if there is a consensus among existing members.